SantiagoSalazarPavajeau/young-papa-cave/spec.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+# add form fields to projects to give updates on projects